ui5-community/wdi5/README.md

 ## Utils

-Due to different platform implementations you need to instantiate the correct Util class.
-For different platforms a set of specifically implemented utils.

-`wdi.<Utils>.init()`
+The `Utils` allow to have platform specific implementations of features such as screenshot or navigation, but rely on the same method call for the test.

 ### Appium